StefanoOrdine/station_master/README.md

     require 'station_master'

+To find a specific station based on city name:

+    StationMaster::Station.find_by_city('Torino')

+It returns a list of possible stations that match the parameter string.

+To find real-time departures information:

+    StationMaster::Schedule.find_station_departures('S06421')

+It retrieve the current station departures status.

+To find real-time arrivals information:

+    StationMaster::Schedule.find_station_arrivals('S06421')

+It retrieve the current station arrivals status.

 To get a list of all stations available:

-    StationMaster::Ask::Station.all
+    StationMaster::Station.all

 It returns the list of all stations with geo-coordinates information (may require minutes!).

-To find a specific station based on city name:

-    StationMaster::Ask::Station.find_by_city('Torino')

-It returns a list of possible stations that match the parameter string.

 ## Changelog